michelletm/bamazon/README.md

 This project has two parts.
 [Challenge #1: Customer](bamazonCustomer.js) handles inputs and queries from a typical customer, purchase and stock info, and returns answers according to the data found on the database.
 [Challenge #2: Manager](bamazonManager.js) allows a more adminstrative view of the database, allowing a more detailed view of each items elements, as well as the capability to increase stock and add new items altogether.

-A demonstration of the Customer App can be viewed here:
+A demonstration of the Customer App can be viewed here: https://drive.google.com/file/d/1jGREOZmt5_ZYLpBOF7mCnOvr4bN1Vbwa/view

-A demonstration of the Manager App is here:
+A demonstration of the Manager App is here: https://drive.google.com/file/d/19bv3miNs-XMz7zEHB6FI07qj3JRZZBPl/view

-A view of the table used, along with the values appended in the demonstrations, can be viewed here:
+A view of the table, along with the values appended in the demonstrations, can be viewed here: https://drive.google.com/file/d/15NNZfI4uo9FmqQCbhej61Pge_VFkMPhi/view

 Help on this project can be found in the documentation of the applicable node package managers.
 This project is currently maintained only by michelletm, but may expand if further functionalities, like the Supervisor App, are attmpted.